 Last week I went to my doctor's office for that rite of passage known as "My First Mammogram."
-I approached the process warily, thinking about the horror stories I had heard: sensitive breasts flattened between cold metal plates; brusque nurses poking and prodding naked flesh.
+I approached the process warily, considering the horror stories I had heard: sensitive breasts flattened between cold metal plates; brusque nurses poking and prodding naked flesh.
 I am happy to say that the process was simple and straightforward for me, and I really did suffer only "minor discomfort."
-Don't be afraid of making an appointment for your first mammogram; here are some do's and don'ts and what to expect.
+Don't be afraid of making an appointment for your first mammogram; here are some dos and don'ts and what to expect.

 Do: Get Your First Mammogram at the Right Age

 Guidelines published by the American Cancer Society recommend getting your first mammogram at age 40.
 DON'T be a sucker like me and believe the nurse on the phone who says, "You're how old already?
 Thirty-five?
 Come on down!"
 Younger breasts are denser, and therefore have to be squashed more to get a good picture.
 Ow.

 However, if you are at high risk of developing breast cancer, for example, if your mom had it, or you have the breast cancer genes, you may want to get your first mammogram early; 35 may be totally appropriate for you.
 Ask your doctor.

 The ingredients in some deodorants (and lotion and powder, too) can interfere with the picture and cause shadows.
 (Although frankly, I don't know any woman who deodorizes her breasts; my deodorant stays firmly in my armpits, where it belongs!)

 DO try to schedule your mammogram in the morning, so you don't have to stay stinky all day!

 Do: Wear a Shirt